 Cut out photos and lay out the parts from the keychain pendant kits.
 (You can buy these pieces separately, but the kits are good quality and come with the right quantities of everything you need, so I think that’s the easiest way to go!)

-Lay the picture on top and smooth from the center toward the edges.
+Lay the picture on top and smooth it from the center toward the edges.
 It’s okay if your picture is a little too big and curves up the sides.

 Holding the glass tile between your finger and thumb, spread glue around the edges of the tile.
 Lay the glass on top of the picture in the frame and use a rag or paper towel to wipe off any excess glue that squeezes out.